Giancarlo Gallifuoco

-Giancarlo Gallifuoco (born 12 January 1994) is an Australian professional soccer player who plays as a defender for Malaysia Super League club Kuala Lumpur City.
+Giancarlo Gallifuoco (born 12 January 1994) is an Australian professional soccer player who plays as a centre-back for Malaysia Super League club Kuala Lumpur City.

 Club career

 Tottenham Hotspur

 Gallifuoco signed a two and a half year deal with Tottenham Hotspur in February 2012.
 In his first season with the club he became a regular in the Tottenham under-21 side, alongside fellow Australian Massimo Luongo.
 He also experienced first-team football in a friendly win over Enfield Town in August 2013.

 Swansea City

 In August 2014, Gallifuoco signed a one-year deal with Swansea City.
 He played predominately with the under-21 side, including victory in the 2014–15 Professional U21 Development League 2.
 Gallifuoco was released by Swansea at the end of the 2014–15 season.

 Melbourne Victory

 Gallifuoco next returned to Australia, joining A-League side Melbourne Victory in September 2015.
 He made his senior competitive debut one month later, in a win over Hume City in the semifinals of the 2015 FFA Cup.
 He left the Victory at the end of the season seeking more game time, after only limited first-team opportunities (six appearances across all competitions).